Academic Standing Procedure

 Establishing Academic Standing

-Academic Standing is identified by the Office of the Registrar and is based on the student’s academic performance as reflected in his/her official student record at the end of each academic term.
+Academic Standing is identified by the Registrar and is based on the student’s academic performance as reflected in his/her official student record at the end of each academic term.
 This is deemed to be the student’s term GPA.
 The final grade upon which academic standing is based is the original grade assigned at the end of a course or otherwise established post-grade reassessment, post-supplementary assessment and/or post-appeal.

 Course Outlines will clearly state the minimal grade requirements to pass.